jcreamer898/js-architecture-23rd-century/slides/content/index.md

 ```

 * This constructor gets instantiated and passed into the `Starship` constructor
+* Because of the logical code separation, files can be separated

 ```js
 * var ship = new Ship(new TorpedoLauncher());